NirajanKhadka/JobQst/README.md

 ---

-## What is JobLens?
+## What is JobQst?

-JobLens is a modern job discovery platform built with clean Python architecture.
+JobQst is a modern job discovery platform built with clean Python architecture.
 It streamlines job searching across multiple sources, provides intelligent job-profile matching, and offers powerful analytics through interactive dashboards.

 ### 🎯 **Perfect For:**